Kampong Speu © nicolas pascarel

 Angkor beer is cheap and refreshing, with the iconic Angkor Wat printed on the label.

-Amok trei or fish amok is the national dish - fish from the Mekong, steamed or curried with coconut milk in a banana leaf cup.
+Amok trei or fish amok is the national dish, served steamed or curried with coconut milk in a banana leaf cup.

 Buy in Cambodia